James Wexler

 Proceedings of the 20th International Society for Music Information Retrieval Conference (ISMIR) (2019)

+Preview abstract Many of us like music, but composing can feel intimidating, not knowing where to begin.
+Even when we have a melody, without sufficient skills in harmony we are deterred from developing it into a composition.
+Machine learning could potentially extend our creative abilities by offering generative models that can fill in the missing parts of our composition.
+To make music composition more approachable, we designed a composition web-app where users can create their own melody and have it harmonized by a machine learning model.
+For inputting melodies, we designed a simplified sheet music interface that facilitates easy trial and error, and found that users adapted to it quickly even when they were not familiar with western music notation.
+Users can rapidly explore different possibilities in harmonizations by tweaking their melody and requesting for new harmonizations.
 The harmonizations are provided by Coconet, a flexible generative model of counterpoint.
 Several technical challenges had to be overcome to support an interactive experience at scale.
 First, as most users do not have dedicated hardware to run machine learning models, we re-implemented Coconet in TensorFlow.js so that it could run in the browser.
 Second, our initial re-implementation took more than 40 seconds to generate two measures of music.
 By adopting dilated depth-wise separable convolutions and model quantization, we reduced it down to 2 seconds.
 Third, to prepare for large-scale deployment, we calibrated a speed test to determine if a user’s device is fast enough for running the model in the browser, if not the harmonization requests were sent to remote TPU servers.
+In three days, the web-app received more than 50 million queries for harmonization around the world.
+Users could choose to rate their compositions and contribute them to a public dataset, which we are releasing with this paper.
+We hope that the community might find this dataset useful for, ranging from ethnomusicological studies, to music education to improving machine learning models.
+We end with a quote from a user: “It's really fun to play with.
+This might be the first time in my life I feel competent at music.”
+View details

-The interpretation of deep learning models is a challenge due to their size, complexity, and often opaque internal state.
+Preview abstract The interpretation of deep learning models is a challenge due to their size, complexity, and often opaque internal state.
 In addition, many systems, such as image classifiers, operate on low-level features rather than high-level concepts.
 To address these challenges, we introduce Concept Activation Vectors (CAVs), which provide an interpretation of a neural net's internal state in terms of human-friendly concepts.
 The key idea is to view the high-dimensional internal state of a neural net as an aid, not an obstacle.
 We show how to use CAVs as part of a technique, Testing with CAVs (TCAV), that uses directional derivatives to quantify the degree to which a user-defined concept is important to a classification result--for example, how sensitive a prediction of “zebra” is to the presence of stripes.
 Using the domain of image classification as a testing ground, we describe how CAVs may be used to explore hypotheses and generate insights for a standard image classification network as well as a medical application.
+View details

 Scalable and accurate deep learning for electronic health records